studio24/deployer-recipes/README.md

 ## Full deploy example

-A sample of a full deploy file can be found in `examples/deploy.php` **NOTE:** If you do not need to run a composer install during deployemnt remove the lines below (118 & 119)
+A sample of a full deploy file can be found in `examples/deploy.php`

+To use this file in a project copy it to your project root and update the config variables.

+Please edit `deploy.php` depending on your needs.
+For example if you don't need to run Composer during deployment remove the line:

 ```
     // Composer install
     'deploy:vendors,',
 ```

-To use these file in a project copy it to your project root and update the config variables.

 ## Requirements